ucam-department-of-psychiatry/crate/docs/source/to_do.rst

 - Option to add MRID to every table, to make cross-database queries simpler?

+  - Column would have to support NULL values; not all patients with a PID (e.g. local identifier) will have a MPID (e.g. national identifier).
   - Would not require sequencing of tables during anonymisation, since the MRID should be found via :meth:`crate_anon.anonymise.patient.Patient._build_scrubber`.